-NOTE When a developer identifies code that is dead because a conditional consistently evaluates to the same value, this could be indicative of an earlier bug or it could be indicative of inadequate path coverage in the test regimen.
-Investigate to ascertain why the same value is occurring.
+NOTE 1 When a developer identifies code that is dead because a conditional consistently evaluates to the same value, this can be indicative of an earlier bug or indicative of inadequate path coverage in the test regimen.
+Investigation is essential to ascertain why the same value is occurring.

 — For any deactivated code, provide a justification as to why it is there;